chrisgleissner/spring-batch-rest/README.md

 | GET          | /jobExecutions/{id}    | Single job execution |
 | POST         | /jobExecutions         | Start job execution with optional property overrides |

+Notes:

-For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
-If the `limitPerJob` request parameter is larger than `100` (configurable via the `com.github.chrisgleissner.springbatchrest.maxNumberOfExecutionsPerJob` property), this cache is bypassed and the
-Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.
+* For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
+If the `limitPerJob` request parameter is larger than `100`, this cache is bypassed and the Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.
+You can change the value `100` with the  `com.github.chrisgleissner.springbatchrest.maxNumberOfExecutionsPerJob` property.

+* Spring Batch prevents mutiple invocations of a job unless you use different properties (aka job parameters) each time.
+To bypass this, a unique property (ie. a random UUID) is added to each job invocation.
+You can control this feature via the `com.github.chrisgleissner.springbatchrest.addUniqueJobParameter` property.

 ### Quartz Schedules